iotexproject/dev-portal-demo/README.md

 #### Requirements:

 - On the first visit only show a post snippet.
-- Add "show more" button and upload the rest of the post OR
+- Add "show more" button and fetch the rest of the post OR
 - Split post into pages.

 #### Bonus: